 Velocities in closed conduits at design flow shall be at least 3-fps and shall not exceed 15-fps.
+The velocity of each pipe run shall be clearly depicted on the plan sheets.

-8011.5.7 Energy Dissipaters
+8011.5.6 Energy Dissipaters

 An energy dissipater shall be provided at stormwater pipe outfalls.